apache/mynewt-site/docs/os/get_started/cross_tools.md

 ### Installing the ARM Toolchain for Windows
 Step 1: Download and run the [installer](https://launchpad.net/gcc-arm-embedded/4.9/4.9-2015-q2-update/+download/gcc-arm-none-eabi-4_9-2015q2-20150609-win32.exe) to install arm-none-eabi-gcc and arm-none-eabi-gdb.
 Select the default destination folder: **C:\Program Files (x86)\GNU Tools ARM Embedded\4.9 2015q2**.

+**Notes:**

+* Check the `Add path to environment variable` option before you click the `Finish` button for the installation.
-**Note:** You may select a different folder but the installation instructions use the default values.
+* You may select a different folder but the installation instructions use the default values.

-Step 2: Add the path:** C:\Program Files (x86)\GNU Tools ARM Embedded\4.9 2015q2\bin** to your Windows **Path** environment variable.
-Note: You must add **bin** to the path.

-Step 3: Check that you are using the installed versions arm-none-eabi-gcc and arm-none-eabi-gdb.
+Step 2: Check that you are using the installed versions arm-none-eabi-gcc and arm-none-eabi-gdb.
 Open a MinGW terminal and run the `which` commands.

 **Note:** You must start a new MinGW terminal to inherit the new **Path** values.